SRE-MUC/sremuc/content/events/sre-munich-fall-event-2022.md

 # Legal

 There may be audio and video recordings of the talks with the purpose of sharing the learnings and advertising future events.
-By attending the event you give your consent to be recorded.
+By attending the event you give your consent to be recorded or photographed.